msjun23/RL-based-Navigation/README.md

 # Environment setup

-- We recommand to use conda env
+-We recommend using a conda environment.
-- To train the model, [Singularity](https://docs.sylabs.io/guides/latest/admin-guide/installation.html#installation-on-linux) must be installed.
+- To train the model, [Singularity](https://docs.sylabs.io/guides/latest/admin-guide/installation.html#installation-on-linux) needs to be installed.
 - To run inference (gazebo simulation), you need to install the [ROS melodic](https://wiki.ros.org/melodic/Installation/Ubuntu).

 ```bash